bcgov/nr-broker/docs/dev_intention_usage.md

 * Provision: Start an OpenShift pod, Run a server application on premise and other continuous activities
 * Access: Run Liquibase, GitHub Action, other one-off or scheduled activities

 It is not recommended to use the "access" pattern to simply copy the secrets and then do a continuous activity.
 The source of truth for the secrets should always be Vault.
-Tools like envconsul and consul-template should be used to manage the provisioned Vault token and keep the secrets that your application is using up-to-date.
+Use Vault Agent (process supervisor mode or file templating), a Vault API library, or similar tooling to manage the provisioned token and keep secrets up to date.
+See: [Understanding Vault](/dev_vault_for_developers.md#what-happens-when-secrets-change)

 ## Provisioning action

 **Examples:** Start an OpenShift pod, Run a server application on premise and other continuous activities

 The first step is to open an intention with the Broker API.
 The open API is authenticated using a Broker Account that is connected to the project/service(s) in the actions.
 Your team can generate a Broker Token for Broker Accounts that your team is connected to.
-See: [Broker Account Token](dev_account_token.md)
+See: [Broker Account Tokens](/dev_account_token.md)

 **Call  1.** POST /v1/intention/open